theodore-s-beers/gmail-triage/README.md

 On first run, the app will:

-1. Open your browser for Gmail authorization
+1. Generate a link for Gmail authorization
 2. Save your OAuth token to `token.json`
 3. Start showing your unread messages